Services We Provide

 Molds are common both inside and outside.
 Certain types of molds cause allergies and include alternaria, aspergilius, cladosporium, and penicillium.

-Dust mites are tiny bug living in your house, mattresses, pillows, carpets, and upholstered furniture.
-These tiny bugs like eat your dead skin and thrive in warm, humid environments (e.g., your bed).
+Dust mites are tiny bugs living in your house, mattresses, pillows, carpets, and upholstered furniture.
+These tiny bugs usually feed on dead skin cells and thrive in warm, humid environments (e.g., your bed).

-Dr. Pienkowski will carefully examine each person taking into consideration her current problems, family history, and environmental/dietary exposure.
+Dr. Pienkowski will carefully examine each person taking into consideration her current problems, family history, and environmental daily exposure.
 After this examination, Dr. Pienkowski may recommend a test for food and environmental allergens, a blood test, and/or a pulmonary function test with provoking compounds.
-Such a test is a diagnostic tool that assists Dr. Pienkowski in determining a specific course of treatment and therapeutic needs.
+Such a test is a diagnostic tool that assists in determining a specific course of treatment and therapeutic needs.

-The first signal that a person has allergies is the experience of allergic symptoms in the nose, lungs, throat, sinuses, ears, eyes stomach, or on the skin.
+The first sign that a person has allergies is the experience of allergic symptoms in the nose, lungs, throat, sinuses, ears, eyes, stomach or on the skin.
 In general, fatigue, muscle and joint pain are also allergic symptoms.

-- Eyes – watery, red, itchy eyes and/or dark discoloration underneath one’s eyes
+Eyes – watery, red, itchy eyes and/or dark discoloration beneath ones eyes.

-- Nose – congestions, running, sniffing, sneezing, and a stinging sensation when breathing
+Nose- congestion, running, sniffing, sneezing or a stinging sensation when treating.

-Allergy immunotherapy is a cost-effective treatment for people who suffer from allergic rhinitis, allergic asthma, conjunctivitis, or stinging insect allergies.
-A patient who follows her treatment regime will notice a marked decrease in many allergy symptoms.
-Our goal is to induce complete allergic remission.
+Allergy immunotherapy is a cost-effective treatment for people who suffer from allergic rhinitis, asthma, conjunctivitis, or stinging allergies.
+A patient who follows their treatment regimen will notice a marked decrease in many allergy symptoms.
+Our goal is to induce a complete allergic remission.

 The purpose of immunotherapy is to immunize the patient, or make the patient’s body tolerant, to specific allergens that would normally cause the patient to experience allergic symptoms.

 Immunization is achieved by subcutaneously injecting the patient with allergens that are known to cause an allergic reaction in the patient.
-At the beginning of the treatment, the patient receives an injection of allergens small enough to not cause an allergic response.
-The doses are then increased with each new injection until the patient’s immune system has become immunized to those allergens.
+At the beginning of the treatment, the patient receives an injection of allergens small enough not to cause an allergic response.
+The doses are then increased with each new injections until the patient’s immune system has become immunized to those allergens.

 To start, patients receive injections twice a week, but after the initial phase patients receive injections once a week.
-In sequence the frequency of injections will decrease to once every two weeks and once a month.
+In sequence the frequency of injections will decrease to once every two weeks, and then once a month.